moderndatacompany/dataos.info/docs/resources/stacks/bento/bloblang/bloblang_core_features.md

 root.values_two = range(0, this.max, 2)
 ```

-You can find a full list of functions and their parameters in the functions page.
+A complete list of functions and their parameters is available on the functions page.

 ## Methods

-Methods are similar to functions but enact upon a target value, these provide most of the power in Bloblang as they allow you to augment query values and can be added to any expression (including other methods):
+Methods operate similarly to functions but are applied to a target value.
+They provide most of the expressive capability in Bloblang by enabling augmentation of query values.
+Methods can be appended to any expression, including other methods.

 ```yaml
 root.doc.id = this.thing.id.string().catch(uuid_v4())